 Tropic Air Gives Back to Liberty Children’s Home

 Tropic Air, The Airline of Belize, August results are in for the 2016 nationwide #TropicGivesBack charitable fundraising campaign.
 Belize City Municipal Airport was the chosen location for the month of August.
-For every ticket bought at Municipal airport, $1 was donated to a worthy organization chosen by staff living in that community.
+For every ticket bought at the Municipal airport, $1 was donated to a worthy organization chosen by staff living in that community.

 Tropic Air business partners, staff, and customers joined efforts and raised $635 for the Liberty Children’s Home in Ladyville.
 This was done in spite of the devastating effects that Hurricane Earl left in its wake.
 The check was presented to Agatha Valentine of the organization by station manager Rudolph Perez, and staff member Francis Trujeque, on Wednesday, September 14th.